sx-aurora-dev/llvm-dev/README.md

     $ make deep-update

 You can update your shwllow cloned source code by following commands.
-This simply performs "git fetch origin $BRANCH:$BRANCH -f -u --depth 1" on each subdirectory.
 This may overwrite your modified $BRANCH branch.
 Please be careful before use this.
 If you have a problem with this command, "git reflog" is your friend.

     $ make shallow-update BRANCH=github_release_20190212